Founded in 2012, Faropoint is a U.S. real estate investment firm that focuses on last mile industrial real estate

 Gradual acquisitions allow the right mix of credit, lease terms and tenants’ industry diversification, creating an optimal risk-reward balance

 We, at Faropoint create an ecosystem among our tenants giving them a sense of community, providing market insights and teaming up with industry specialists.

 We offer our tenants an opportunity to expand across other Faropoint markets to support their needs and business success.

 We believe that being a proactive landlord results in a stronger long term relationship with our tenants.

 Portfolio Premium Strategy

 Smaller warehouses that are as close as possible to consumers are extremely valuable for e-commerce distribution networks.

-Faropoint creates value by doing the work to put together warehouse portfolio large enough to interest the big players who due to deal size are not able to reach that product by them self.
+Faropoint creates value by doing the work to put together warehouse portfolios large enough to interest the big players who due to deal size are not able to reach that product by themselves.